-Form 1040 isn't just about tallying up all the sources of income you enjoyed during the year, although it can certainly feel like it.
-Tax payments are reported on lines 64 through 73, and these payments don't all involve writing a check to the IRS.
-They're applied to your total tax, which appears on line 63, and they either result in an overpayment—which means you get a refund—or an underpayment, so you owe a balance.
+Completing IRS Form 1040 isn't just about tallying up all the sources of income you earned during the year.
+It records your tax payments as well on lines 25 through 32 of your 2020 tax return.
+They're totaled on line 33 and applied to your total tax due.
+They'll result either in an overpayment—which means you'll receive a refund—or an underpayment, so you'll owe a balance.

 The figures in these boxes report how much income tax was withheld from your income over the course of the year.
-Add up all these amounts and report the total on line 64 of Form 1040.
+Add up all these amounts and report the total on lines 25a or 25b of your Form 1040.

 - 1099-G, box 4: Withholding on unemployment income